Khelldon/welcome-to-canada/README.md

 - Menu Music: "Proud to be a Canadian" and "Squeegee Night In Canada" Written and Preformed by Dayglow Abortions
 - Bad Company UMA Zombies: designed by Bad Company and remixed by Khelldon
 - SimpleUI Modlets: designed by Stedman420 - https://7daystodie.com/forums/showthread.php?94502-A17-Simple-UI-Modlets
+- AnimationSDX: HAL9000, Sphereii, Xyth
-- RWG Updated: 3 separate snow biomes by Khelldon
+- RWG Updated: Everything is Snow! by Khelldon
 - Traders Destructable: by Khelldon
 - Workbench Needed for mostly Everything: by Khelldon
 - Workstation pickups: by Khelldon